kurt-krueckeberg/tuple/README.rst

     template <class T, class...
 Ts> struct tuple<T, Ts...> : tuple<Ts...> {

-        // The base struct is the same template instantiated with the remaining arguments, without T, the first argument,
+        // The base struct is the same template only instantiated with the remaining arguments, without T, the first argument,
         // The class member variable tail is constructed with value t of type T. tuple(T t, Rest... ts) : tuple<Ts...>(ts...), tail(t) {}
         T tail;